kyma-project/serverless/README.md

     > **NOTE:** This step is required only because `serverless-manager` is in the early stage, and there is no manager for the Kyma CRDs installation.

-4. Build and push the Serverless Manager image
+4. Build and push the Serverless Manager image.

     ```bash
     make module-image IMG_REGISTRY=localhost:5001/unsigned/operator-images IMG=localhost:5001/serverless-manager-dev-local:0.0.1
     ```

-5. Build and push the Serverless module
+5. Build and push the Serverless module.

     ```bash
     make module-build IMG=k3d-kyma-registry:5001/serverless-manager-dev-local:0.0.1 MODULE_REGISTRY=localhost:5001/unsigned
     ```

-6. Verify if the module and the manager's image are pushed to the local registry
+6. Verify if the module and the manager's image are pushed to the local registry.

     ```bash
     curl localhost:5001/v2/_catalog
     ```

-    The example result should look like this:
+    You should get a result similar to this example:

     ```json
     {"repositories":["serverless-manager-dev-local","unsigned/component-descriptors/kyma.project.io/module/serverless"]}
     ```

-7. Patch CoreDNS resource on the Kyma cluster
+7. Patch CoreDNS resource on the Kyma cluster.

     ```bash
     bash hack/get_kyma_localhost_registry_name.sh k3d-kyma-registry
     ```

-8. Inspect the generated module template
+8. Inspect the generated module template.

     > **NOTE:** The following sub-steps are temporary workarounds.

-    Edit the `template.yaml` file and:
+    Edit `template.yaml` and:

     - change `target` to `control-plane`